Face facts: it’s not very good.

 Part Four

 Sue: They should have lit the whole thing like this.
-It might have stopped this place looking like a tile shop.
-Having said that, the only lighting that would make the Tesh would look good would be no lighting at all.
+It would have stopped this place from looking like a tile shop.
+Having said that, the only lighting that would make the Tesh look good would be no lighting at all.

 Sue: He’s being attacked by a rabid Data from Star Trek.

-When that doesn’t work, Xoanon uses Leela to carry out its dirty work.
+When that doesn’t work, Xoanon forces Leela to do his dirty work for him.

 Sue: It’s a rite of passage for a companion to be hypnotised.
 She should be pleased.